vivaserver/php-restful_agent/README.markdown

 ## Usage

-Create a new instance of the RESTful Agent after requiring the Composer autoloader ans you should be ready to go.
+Create a new instance of the RESTful Agent after requiring the Composer autoloader and you should be ready to go.

     require 'vendor/autoload.php';
     $agent = new Resftful\Agent;